1. What is the Private Education Act?

 8. What is the minimum class attendance?
 What happens if I do not meet the minimum attendance?

 Yes.
-There is a Student Affairs department assisting in all student matters.
+There is a Student Services department assisting in all student matters.

 10. What type of Student Support Services do you provide?